Geoff Dymock

-Geoffrey Dymock OAM (born 21 July 1945) is a former Australian international cricketer.
+Geoffrey Dymock OAM (born 21 July 1945) is an Australian former international cricketer.
 He played in 21 Test matches and 15 One Day Internationals between 1974 and 1980.
 On his debut, he took five wickets in the second innings against New Zealand in Adelaide in 1974.
 He was the third bowler to dismiss all eleven opposition players in a Test match, and remains one of only six bowlers to have achieved this.

 Dymock captained the Queensland cricket team for 9 matches between 1980 and 1982.